9ci/grails-gorm-benchmarks/README.md

 The key conclusions as per my observation are as below

-1. Gparse with batch insert has the best performance
+1. Gparse with batch insert has the best performance amongst all.
+2. Don't use GORM data binding if you can avoid it (it almost takes double time).
 3. use small transaction batches and keep them the same size as the jdbc.batch_size.
 DO NOT (auto)commit on every insert
 4. JDBC Batch size of 50 Gave the best results, as batch size goes higher, performance started to degrade.
-4. Don't use GORM data binding if you can avoid it (it almost takes double time).
 5. Disabling validation improves performance eg. ```domain.save(false)```
-6. Grails Date stamp fields, or audit stamp doesn't have any noticeable effects on performance.
-That is probably the Event listeners gets called regardless if domain has date stamp fields or not.
+6. Grails Date stamp fields does not have any noticeable effect on performance.
+7. AuditTrail stamp takes higher time then the grails time stamping
-7. I did not see any noticeable difference if Domain autowiring is enabled or disabled.
+8. I did not see any noticeable difference if Domain autowiring is enabled or disabled.
 (Domain with dependency on one service).
-   It made just 2 to 3 seconds difference for 115K records.
-8. Using Gpars pool size of 4 on a quad core system seems optimal, Smaller pool size takes longer time, but higher pool size doesnt make any noticeable improvements.
+9. From above table, it can be seen that
+   Going from 2 cores to 4 improves numbers significantly Going from 4 cores to 8 numbers improves slowly from pool size 9 onward, performance starts degrading

 More background and reading
 ---------------